 Pinou Pinout connector X21A (SubD 15 pin)

 Pin Туре Description

-1 In +24V power supply
+1 In +24V Power supply

-2 Out NODEALARM indicates a problem with the node
+2 Out NODEALARM Indicates a problem with the node

-3 Out OUT_01 digital output
+3 Out OUT_01 Digital output

-4 In IN_00 (fast) capture input (fast)
+4 In IN_00 (fast) Capture input (fast)

-5 In IN_04 digital input
+5 In IN_04 Digital input

-6 In IN_01 digital input
+6 In IN_01 IN 01 Digital input

-7 In HOME reference switch
+7 In HOME IOME Reference switch

-8 In POSLIM limit switch, positive direction
+8 In POSLIM OSLIM Limit switch, positive direction

-9 In GND power supply
+9 In GND

-10 Out OUT_00 digital output
+10 Out OUT_00 Digital output

-11 Out OUT_02 digital output
+11 Out OUT_02 Digital output

-12 In IN_02 digital input
+12 In IN_02 Digital input

-13 In IN_03 digital input
+13 In IN_03 3 Digital input

-14 In NEGLIM limit switch, negative direction
+14 In NEGLIM Limit switch, negative direction

-15 In NODEDISABLE disables Node
+15 In NODEDISABLE Disables Node

-9.2.7.6 Connection diagram digital inputs/outputs, connector X21A
+9.7.6 Connection diagram digital inputs/outputs, connector X21A

-9.2.8 Expansion module -2CAN-
+9.8 Expansion module -2CAN-

-Connector X6 of the SERVOSTAR 6xx is assigned to the signals for the RS232 interface and the CAN interface.
+Connector X6 of the SERVOSTAR is assigned to the signals for the RS232 interface and the CAN interface.
 It is therefore not the standard pin assignment for these interfaces, and a special cable is required to be able to use both interfaces simultaneously.

 The -2CAN- expansion module provides the interfaces on separate Sub-D connectors.
 The two CAN connectors are wired in parallel.
-A termination resistor (120 Ω) for the CAN bus can be switched into circuit if the SERVOSTAR 6xx is at the end of the bus.
+A termination resistor (120 $\Omega$ ) for the CAN bus can be switched into circuit if the SERVOSTAR is at the end of the bus.

-9.2.8.1 Installation
+9.8.1 Installation